sudo-kraken/terraform-gcp-ubuntu-container-ready-e2-micro-vm/README.md

 terraform apply
 ```

 Voila! if all is well you should be presented with the information of your new vm.
-You can now SSH in or go through the cloud console SSH which can be found in the GCP Compute Engine under VM Instances.
+You can now SSH in via the public IP or go through the cloud console SSH which can be found in the GCP Compute Engine under VM Instances.
+It can take a couple of minutes to complete all the installations and file injection once the machine is up so give it a few minutes to process, it will all be there I promise.

 By Default Google sets the VM networking to premium, so dont forget to go and change it to standard, as shown here.